Department of Applied Environmental Science

-Select equipment is available for checkout by SNS faculty, staff, and students working on approved projects for SNS classes, capstones, and ENSCI graduate student projects.
+Select equipment is available for checkout by science faculty, staff, and students working on approved projects for classes, capstones, ENSCI, and ESTP graduate student projects.

-To request equipment, please send email at least 24 hours in advance (weekends not counting) to the “SNS Equipment Checkout” group email at email@example.com with subject “Equipment checkout request”, and including the following information:
+To request equipment, please send email to firstname.lastname@example.org with at least 24 hours in advance (excluding weekends).
+Include the following information:

-- List of specific items (and quantities of each) that you are requesting.
-View a list of commonly used equipment.
+- List of specific items and quantities that you are requesting.

-- Identify which class (and instructor) or approved capstone project you will need the items for
+- Identify which class and instructor or PI and approved project you will need the items for

-- Date and time you will pick up and return items (must be within range of Mon-Fri, checkout/return time TBD)
+- Date and time you wish to pick up and return items (Appointments will be confirmed when request is approved.)

 - Your phone number in case a technician needs to contact you